 To avoid the costly, and potentially hazardous, installation of a poorly performing system, follow these professional guidelines.

 - Keep the design simple and aligned with your home or businesses specific needs.

 - Install a system that does not require a pump.

 - Do not store greywater for more than 24-hours.

 - Do not ignore legitimate public health concerns.

-- Check your local laws, and acquire the proper permits, prior to installing.
+- Check your local laws, and acquire the proper permits, before installing.